Braces in South Miami, Pinecrest & Kendall

 Elastic Ties/O-Rings/Ligatures/Colors

-Dr. Ross and Dr. Rothenberg use these tiny rubber rings or bands to attach the archwire to the brackets.
+Dr. Ross uses these tiny rubber rings or bands to attach the archwire to the brackets.
 They’re less rigid than spacers and come in dozens of colors.

 Metal Braces FAQ